ferrous-systems/qt-training-2023/book/src/setup.md

 ### Windows

-We have had the best experience with installing Qt on Windows using the [Qt online installer][qt-installer].
+We have had the best experience with installing Qt on Windows using the Qt online installer[^qt-installer].
 Make sure to select and install a version of Qt 6.

 Then add the installation directory to your `PATH` environment variable and make sure `qmake` is in your `PATH` by running `qmake --version`.